 - They won’t take the time to think about how their needs might have changed in the last 12 months

-You’ve probably seen the stats – employees are spending less than 30 minutes choosing their benefits each year – even though their physical and financial well-being depends on them making the right decisions for their families.
+You’ve probably seen the stats – employees spend less than 20 minutes choosing their benefits each year—even though their physical and financial well-being depends on them making the right decisions for their families.

 With an active enrollment, your employees are more likely to be engaged and informed about their benefits.